Field Trip Programs

 Grades 3 – 4 | Time: 2 Hours

 Experience the prairies, ponds, and forests of Bubolz and see how plants and animals adapt to survive in their habitats.
 With exploration activities, students will discover the importance of structural, functional, and behavioral adaptations.
-FOSS Aligned.
+Includes Pond Portion.
+Available in spring and early fall.

 Survival